dalyndalton/dalyndalton/README.md

+As you can see, naming things is not my strong suit.

-# Dalyn Dalton - Resume
+## Dalyn Dalton - Resume
 [github page](https://github.com/dalyndalton)
 ## Highlighted Projects